Hi, you are logged in as , if you are not , please click here

 Description

 In this one day course (online over two mornings) we will explore how to use R to import, manage and process spatial data.
 We will also cover the process of making choropleth maps, as well as some basic spatial analysis.
-Finally, we will cover the use of loops to make multiple maps quickly and easily, one of the major benefits of using a scripting language to make maps, rather than traditional graphic point-and-click interface.

 The course covers: